Ildaron/Laser_control/README.md

 with Keras: 4-5 FPS
 with Darknet: 12-15 FPS
 with Darknet Tensor RT: 24-27 FPS
-with Darket DeepStream: 23-26 FPS
+with Darknet DeepStream: 23-26 FPS
 with tkDNN: 30-35 FPS

 ### Demonstrations